 X-Drone-Events annotations to limit which repositories and pipeline events have access to these secrets.

-The next step is to reference the secrets in your
+The next step is to define the external secrets in your

-.drone.yml configuration file, in the secrets section.
-In the below example, the secret is referenced as
+.drone.yml configuration file.
+In the below example, we expose the

 Drone is modern CI/CD.
 Container-native and available via open source and as an enterprise on-prem edition.
 Try it today.
 Follow us on Twitter @droneio or on Github.
 Or sign up for our email newsletter to save up to date on all Drone news.